 The President, Immediate Past President, and Society Members-at-Large shall serve a term of one (1) year.
 The President shall succeed to the office of Immediate Past President.
 The President-Elect shall serve a term of one (1) year; then he or she shall succeed to the office of President.
 The Secretary/Treasurer shall serve a term of one (1) year and may serve more than one (1) term, but not more than two (2) consecutive one (1) year terms.
 The Secretary/Treasurer shall succeed to the office of President-Elect.
 One Member-at-Large shall succeed to the office of Secretary/Treasurer and shall be appointed by the Board in accordance with Board policy.

-The terms of office for all Officers, with the exception of the Resident Representative, shall commence immediately upon the adjournment of the Board Meeting at which the slate of nominees is fully ratified by the Board and for twelve (12) months thereafter until a new slate of nominees is approved and ratified.
+The terms of office for all Officers shall commence immediately upon the adjournment of the Board Meeting at which the slate of nominees is fully ratified by the Board and for one (1) year thereafter until a new slate of nominees is approved and ratified.

+The term of office for the Retired Physician Representative shall be a maximum of five years, irrespective of any prior years of service as an ACMS Board Member.
+The initial term of office will last for three (3) years, followed by a two (2) year term upon reelection by the Board.

 The term of office for the Resident Representative shall commence on July 1 of each year and finish on June 30 of the following year.
-He or she may serve more than one (1) term, but not more than two (2) consecutive one (1) year terms.
+He or she may serve up to two (2) consecutive one (1) year terms.

+The term of office for the ex-officio members of the Board shall be commensurate with their actively holding their position which qualifies them to serve on the ACMS Board

 Section 3. - Election of Officers

-The Society Members-at-Large shall be elected each year in accordance with Article VIII.
+The Society Members-at-Large and Retired Physician Representative shall be elected each year in accordance with Article VIII.

-The Resident Representative shall be a second- or third-year resident upon taking office and shall be an Affiliate member of The Society at all times while in office.
-The Resident Representative shall be elected under a process established by the Board.

-Section 4. - Duties of Officers
+Section3. - Duties of Officers

 President: The President shall preside over all meetings of The Society and the Board.
-He or she shall establish and appoint members to the special committees as he or she deems appropriate in accordance with Article X. The President shall sign all contracts, deeds, conveyances and other instruments necessary to the transaction of the business of The Society authorized by the Board; provided, the Board by resolution, may authorize some person other than the President to execute instruments on behalf of The Society.
+He or she shall establish and appoint members to the special committees as he or she deems appropriate in accordance with Article X. The President shall sign all contracts, deeds, conveyances and other instruments necessary to the transaction of the business of The Society authorized by the Board; provided, the Board by resolution, may authorize or deauthorize some person other than the President to execute instruments on behalf of The Society.

 The President shall call special meetings of the Board when he or she deems it necessary, and must call a special meeting of the Board upon the request of a majority of the members of the Board; and said President shall have, subject to the control of the Board, general direction of the affairs of The Society, and shall delegate such other and further duties as may be required of him or her by the Board in the proper conduct of the business of The Society.